Kevit-suketu-rola/OutreachHub/README.md

 Improve the system for cases where a user with the same email is added to more than one workspace.
 **Question**: How will the user access multiple workspaces from the OutreachHub portal?

----

-### d.
-Note

-Maintain all code in a **GitHub repository** to prevent data loss and ensure proper project lifecycle management.